mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/06.basic-tutorial/default.en.md

    ```
    <img src=”{$catalog_server}mailhive/common/images/mynewheader.png” …>
    ```
+- clear the cache of compiled template files using the button in MailBeez > configuration > Template System
+- your changes are not effective in preview and emails

+>>>Remember: Changes in files having a filename starting with `default_` will be lost with the next update as these files are overwritten

 #### Try a Per-Module Customization – Change the Module Graphic

 >>>>>>[plugin:content-inject](/content_blocks/pro_template_manager)

 Using the Birthday Greeting module as an example, let’s say you want to change the ‘Happy Birthday’ graphic and it’s layout.

-Follow these simple steps:
+**Using the free basic system?** Follow these simple steps:

+- copy/rename the module template
+ `/mailhive/mailbeez/birthday/email/default_body_html.tpl` nach
+  `/mailhive/mailbeez/birthday/email/body_html.tpl`
+   **All template have a filename starting with `default_` will be overwritten by the next update**
 - Create a new image, sized 256px by 256px
 - Name the new image.
 For example “`balloons.png`”
 - Using your preferred FTP program, upload the new image to  ”catalog/mailhive/mailbeez/birthday/images/”